Bestune B70

 The Bestune B70 is a mid-size sedan produced by the FAW Group under the brand name Bestune.

-The first generation B70 was developed with the Ford CD3 platform shared with the Mazda 6, and was produced from 2006 to 2014 with a mid-cycle facelift in 2012.
+The first generation B70 was developed with the Ford CD3 platform shared with the Mazda6, and was produced from 2006 to 2014 with a mid-cycle facelift in 2012.

-The Second generation B70 was produced from 2014 to 2019 and was also built on the same platform as the Mazda 6 with an additional RS performance variant available with a Volkswagen-sourced turbo engine.
+The second generation B70 was produced from 2014 to 2019 and was also built on the same platform as the Mazda6 with an additional RS performance variant available with a Volkswagen-sourced turbo engine.

 The third generation B70 was produced from 2020, the first car to be bult on FAW's FMA architecture.

-The fourth generation B70 was produced from 2024.
+The B70 was removed from the Bestune China website in June 2026, however production will continue for export markets.

 First generation (2006–2014)

 The first-generation B70 is technically based on the first generation of the Mazda6.
-The car was introduced in 2006 and the engine of this car was made by Mazda. was revised in 2012.
+The car was introduced in 2006 and the engine of this car was made by Mazda.
+It was revised in 2012.

-The car is optionally powered by a 2.0 litre engine with 108 or a 2.3 litre engine with 120 kW and both engines are sourced from Mazda.
+The car is optionally powered by a 2.0 litre engine with 108 kW or a 2.3 litre engine with 120 kW and both engines are sourced from Mazda.
 For the 2.0 L version, a six-speed manual transmission and a five-speed automatic are available, while the 2.3 L version is automatic only.
 The facelifted B70 ran on a 1.8 litre engine from FAW.

 The security equipment is correspondingly much higher than the price of Chinese cars.
 Airbags for driver and front passenger are as standard as tire-pressure monitoring system, ABS and a traction control.
 For a surcharge there are numerous other airbags.
 Other equipment includes air conditioning as standard; for an extra charge, there are things like DVD player and navigation system.

 An FCV variant was unveiled as a concept car on 15 April 2010.